Admiral Nelson’s Spiced Rum

 The Afterburn 7.5/10

-I guess I found the rum somewhat disappointing. .
-A moderately pleasant vanilla and caramel flavour, with little else thrown in to make things interesting.
-The lower proof of the spirit is disappointing as it just tastes thin, and the flavour profile does not seem to add much kick to my cocktails.
+I guess I found the rum somewhat disappointing.
+It has a moderately pleasant vanilla and caramel flavour, however there is little else thrown in to make things interesting.
+The lower proof of the spirit is disappointing as well as it just tastes thin with a weak punch of flavour profile which does not add much kick to my cocktails.